LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

-Cleaning of the Melastomataceae 384 probe set for target enrichment
+Cleaning of the Melastomataceae 689 probe set for target enrichment
 ================

 # Title TO REMOVE

 TO DO:

--   go throughout the text and check for coherence
+-   OK go throughout the text and check for coherence
--   add the relevant files in the folders for the different steps (avoid heavy files)
+-   OK add the relevant files in the folders for the different steps (avoid heavy files)
 -   OK develop the Readme (including a link to clean probe set .FNA and .FAA)
+-   add statement that this probe set is only for bioinformatic use
+-   add statement that not all intermediate files are in the repo (mainly heavy files like selfblast results)
 -   find a way to maybe lock the other PROBE_SET_CLEANING folder to avoid doublons

+**Files to provide \[TO CHECK\]** custom_TS_correction.sh align_translated_to_ref_and_draw_consensus.R (add package dependency in dependency list) select_file_Myrtales.txt locus_matching_table_CUSTOM.csv

-The basic idea of this cleaning is to build a set of reference sequences and to align every template sequence from Melasto689 to this set of references, correcting the frame, reverse-complementing if needed, and removing stop codons and poorly aligned regions.
-The cleaned Melasto689 template sequences are then associated to the reference sequences they matched into a final sequence set.
+The basic idea of the cleaning process is to build a set of reference sequences and to align every template sequence from Melasto689 to this set of references, correcting the frame, reverse-complementing if needed, and removing stop codons and poorly aligned regions.
+The cleaned template sequences are then associated to the reference sequences they matched into a final sequence set.
 Finally, the final sequence set go through different checks and fine-tuned cleaning.

-The cleaning will be divided in 3 main steps:
+The process will be divided in 3 main steps:
 - **Step 1**: build the set of reference sequences
-- **Step 2**: align and associate the Melasto689 template sequences to the set of reference
-- **Step 3**: final checks and fine-tuned cleaning: extra steps to make sure the sequences are clean
+- **Step 2**: align and associate the Melasto689 template sequences to the set of reference into a final sequence set - **Step 3**: final checks and fine-tuned cleaning: extra steps to make sure the sequences are clean

 **Directory organization**
-For simplicity, all the following code assumes analyses are run in a single directory `$path_to_wd`.
-This directory is divided in 4
+For simplicity, all the following assumes analyses are run in a single directory `$path_to_wd`.
+This directory is divided in 6 sub-directory:
-sub-directory:

--   prepare1KP (Step 1: 1.)
+-   `prepare1KP` (Step 1: 1. - Prepare the 1KP transcriptomes reference
+    sequences set)
--   prepare_mega353 (Step 1: 2.)
+-   `prepare_mega353` (Step 1: 2. - Prepare the mega353 reference
+    sequences set)
--   full_reference_DB (Step 1: 3.)
+-   `full_reference_DB` (Step 1: 3. - Merge the two previous reference
+    sequences set)
--   original_template_sequences (Step 2: 1.)
+-   `original_template_sequences` (Step 2: 1. - Prepare the original
+    Melast689 template sequence set)
--   melasto689_on_full_ref (Step 2: 2.)
+-   `melasto689_on_full_ref` (Step 2: 2. - Align and associate the
--   CLEAN_PROBE_SET (Step 3)
+    Melasto689 template sequences to the set of reference)
+-   `CLEAN_PROBE_SET` (Step 3 - Contains the final and cleaned probe
+    set)

 ``` bash
 cd $path_to_wd